davidmrau/bem_score_pytorch/README.md

 ## Overview
 In the following you will find and example of running the Answer Equivalence BEM score using the **Huggingface Tokenizer** and **Pytorch**.

 This requires the following libraries: `torch`, `tensorflow_hub` and `transformers`.
-For installation:
+For the installation use pip:

 ```
-pip install torch
-pip install tensorflow_hub
+pip install -r requirements.py
 ```